-As the world’s second largest economy, China relies heavily on coal to ensure the stable operation of its main industries, such as energy and steel.
-The increasing energy consumption already made China the world’s largest producer and ...View more details
+Being the world’s second-largest economy, China relies heavily on natural resources, which are essential for the country’s sustainable development.
+The rising energy consumption has already made China the world’s largest producer ...View more details

 A home to 7.5% of the world’s oil reserves and 7.1% of the global natural gas reserves, Africa is an important player in the hydrocarbon industry.
 The continent’s share in global oil production stood at 8.7% in 2017, slightly up from 8.4% ...View more details

 Mexico remains a regional leader in electricity generation.
 The positive results of the energy reform continue, on its way to Mexico’s energy independence and integration of clean energy sources.
 The wholesale market keeps attracting investment ...View more details

 Coal power still has a towering presence in China’s electricity generation, but the share of nuclear and renewable energy keeps increasing as the country is changing course towards a cleaner energy mix.
 According to the International Energy ...View more details

 Turkey ranks 10th in the world in terms of mineral diversity, holding 0.4% of the global metallic mineral reserves, 2.2% of the industrial raw material reserves and 1% of the coal reserves, according to data provided by the Turkish energy ministry ...View more details